Qprop/Galaxy-of-Thoughts/README.md

->  **Galaxy of Thoughts**
+>  **Galaxy of assumption supposition and postulation**
 >> * Random thoughts that slide through my mind
 >> * Nothing conclusive but very curious
->> * Random thoughts that walk, run and skid through my mind.
+>> * Ambiguous thoughts that walk, run and skid through my mind.
 At times when am busy with daily task or basically seated under a tree borrowing from my mentor Isaac Newton, always waiting for something to fall.
 Hopeful to squeal Eureka

 > **Mental journies shuttling between utopia, dystopia and bordering paranoia.**